sharifAhmd/cuda-101/README.md

 - Tried out scaler multiplications, element-wise square  based on the learning.
 - Will continue with PMPP books and the examples.

+## Day-3
+- Going through the Chapter-1 of PMPP book.
+- Worked on vector multiplications code based on the learning.
+- Will continue with PMPP books and the examples.